harrisonkong/HKUIView/README.md

 ## IMPORTANT!! ##

-You **MUST** includ this script at the end of your Podfile or the Inspectables won't work.
+You **MUST** include this script at the end of your Podfile or the Inspectables won't work.

 ```
 # This post_install section fixes a bug in CocoaPod that does not allow